Growth Trends for Related Jobs

 Registration and Licensing

 You must register with the county clerk and state agencies as per the regulations of your state.
 Visit your nearest U.S. Small Business Administration office or website to find out about registration and licensing requirements as a distributor.
 Also, you will need to determine your federal and state tax obligations, and file for a tax ID.

-The last step toward being an essential oil distributor is to stock your business.
-Based on the availability of various oils and your target market, contact your suppliers, sign distributorship agreements and place orders.
+The last step in your journey to become an essential oil distributor is to stock your business.
+Essential oil business opportunities vary based on the availability of various oils and your target market.
+Contact your suppliers, sign distributorship agreements and place orders.
 You can sell the oils as pure or blends of several essential oils.
 Develop a customer base through networking and advertising in trade-appropriate publications such as salon, newsletters and alternative health magazines.

 Use Social Media